Cost-of-Living Adjustments

 Introduction

 Periodic adjustments in some form, generally referred to as cost-of-living adjustments (COLAs), are provided on most state and local government pensions.
 The purpose of a COLA is to offset, to some extent, the effect of inflation on retirement income.
-Considerable variation exists in the way COLAs are designed, and in many cases they are determined or affected by other factors, such as the actual rate of inflation or the financial condition of the plan.
+Considerable variation exists in the way COLAs are designed, and, in many cases, they are determined or affected by other factors, such as the actual rate of inflation or the financial condition of the plan.
 COLAs add both value and cost to a pension benefit.
-Public pension COLAs have received increased attention in recent years amid two competing factors: first, in the wake of the Great Recession, many states reduced benefits; and second, inflation spiked since 2021 and has remained higher than in recent preceding years.
+Public pension COLAs have received increased attention in recent years amid two competing factors: first, in the wake of the Great Recession, many states reduced benefits; and second, inflation rose in 2021 and 2022 to its highest level in 40 years.
 This brief presents a discussion about the purpose of COLAs, the different types of COLAs provided by government pension plans, and an overview of recent state changes to COLA provisions.

 Date published